Saturday's ceremonies in the Riviera resort city had been postponed until a day after the three-month anniversary because of storms in the region.

 Hollande has tried to unite the country behind calls for a “France of fraternity” in the fight against extremism.

 But solidarity remains elusive.
-A boar's head was found outside a mosque in Nice such anti-Muslim incident this year.
+A boar's head was found outside a mosque in Nice on Tuesday, the second such anti-Muslim incident this year.